What Is Search Engine Visibility?

 Long tail keywords usually have low levels of competition in SERPs.

-Which means you have a good shot of cracking the top 3 results.
+This means you have a good shot at cracking the top 3 results.

 For example, I recently targeted the long tail keyword: “SEMrush vs Ahrefs”.

 Because that keyword wasn’t insanely competitive, I was able to rank in the top 3 for that term within a month or so.